lingxusb/EcoVAE/readme.md

 The following codes could be used to train the EcoVAE model to predict the species distribution from partial observations.
 The corresponding training and test datasets are provided in the ```./data``` folder.

 - ```train.txt```, which stores the training data for species distributions.
-The provided example file contains 1000 grid samples with 100 species.
+The provided example file contains grid samples with 100 species.
 The value 0 indicates absence of the species and value 1 denotes existence of the species in the grid.
-- ```test.txt```, which stores the observation data for the test dataset.
-The provided file contains 200 sample grids.
+- ```test.txt```, which stores the observation data for the test dataset with 100 species.

 To train the model, please run the following codes: